-As a new company, provide as much information as you can to help with your application.
+As a new company, provide as much information as possible to help with your application.
 Take time to show the steps you have taken to minimize the risks of your travel business.

-Merchant service companies always want to see your refund and deposit policies, the security measures you have put in place and the transaction volume you are targeting.
+Merchant service companies always want to see your refund and deposit policies, the security measures you have implemented, and your target transaction volume.

-However, if you are just starting out, you should be ready to do a lot more to show that you are a low-risk client.
+However, if you are starting, you should be ready to do much more to show that you are a low-risk client.

-Be prepared to answer lots of questions when you submit a travel industry merchant account application.
+Be prepared to answer many questions when submitting a travel industry merchant account application.
 Some of the more important documents you need to provide will be your most recent bank statements and credit card processing statements.